Return Home > Families of Donors > About Organ & Tissue Donation > What is Brain Death?

 What is brain death?

 Brain death is the complete and irreversible end to all brain function.
 It means the brain has stopped working.
-It is impossible to restore a brain that has died.
+It is impossible to restore life once the brain has died.

-When a person’s brain dies he or she cannot think, breathe or feel.
+When a brain assessment has determined that a family’s loved one has died, he or she cannot think, breathe, or feel.
 There is no chance of recovery.
-The patient is clinically and legally dead.
+The person is clinically and legally dead.

 What causes brain death?